 Sub Ohm Tanks are recommended for mods or vape kits above 20W (watts) of power, and their coils are below 1.0ohm.

 Rebuildable tanks (RDA, RTA & RDTA) are recommended for those who would like to build their own coil (resistance) for better flavour and cloud production

-This article will answer some of your most pressing questions and help you choose whether starting or upgrading your vape kit to a sub-ohm vaping kit is the right move for you.
+This article will answer some of your most pressing questions around types of tanks and help you choose whether starting or upgrading your vape kit to a sub-ohm vaping kit is the right move for you.
 Here at UK ECIG STORE, we focus on serving customers who vape in the UK and the rest of the world, as a matter of fact, so we feel it's our duty to say, switching to vaping is one of the best moves you can do, for a couple of reasons.

 Tobacco Cigarettes or traditional cigarettes are not only incredibly bad for your health, but once you read up on the 4000 plus hazardous, harmful chemicals in the smoke you inhale, you'll agree too!

 With that being said, I know it's repetitive but we all know that these products are intended for the use of people kicking a habit and are not intended for the use of anyone under the age of 18, if you are pregnant or breastfeeding etc. Now that's out of the way, let's focus on the matter at hand.

 One thing you should note from the beginning is that the ratio between VG (Vegetable Glycerine) and PG (Propylene Glycol) in your vape e-liquid will affect your chosen tank's performance. you can find out more about this by reading the Beginners Guide to Sub-Ohm Vaping article.